For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 The policy is aligned with the social interests of the company, as it takes into account aspects of sustainable performance as well as short-term financial results.

-To ensure complete independence in the performance of his duties, the Chairman of the Board of Directors does not receive any variable remuneration.
+To ensure complete independence in the performance of his duties, the Chairman of the Board of Directors does not receive any variable compensation.

 Performance assessment is based on criteria defined by the Board of Directors, as described in the Universal Registration Document here.